pods-framework/pods-beaver-builder-themer-add-on/readme.txt

 == Screenshots ==

 1. Select type of Field Connection.
-2. Example dropwdown for different field types.
+2. Example dropdown for different field types.
 3. Support for all types of Field Connections like Color.
-4. Example dropwdown for color.
+4. Example dropdown for color.
 5. Example for Templates or Magic Tags.

 == Changelog ==